-So you’ve launched a product...
-Is the product selling?
+So you’ve launched a product… Is the product selling?
 How’s ASP (Average Sales Price) after discounting, and is the discount larger than you expected?
 Deal size?
 Cost of sales?
 Are there measurable predictors for lost opportunities exiting the pipeline at each stage?
-Are there ways to accelerate the wins through the pipeline or increase the wins?
+Are there ways to accelerate the wins through the pipeline or increase the number of them?
 If your license is per term instead of perpetual, is your product getting renewed?
 Are you getting multiple terms sold in advance?
 Are you hitting all of the customer’s addressable surface or are they just trying it out in a small patch?

 And if your product is one of many… are your wins correlated with the wins for other products?
 What would happen if they were bundled?
 Does your product cannibalize something else the company sells?
 How would you know?
 Do ELAs hurt or help your product’s adoption?